cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 ### Unmount

-Every time we [mount](http://man7.org/linux/man-pages/man2/mount.2.html) a file system is always a good practice that we release what we don't use.
+Every time we [mount](http://man7.org/linux/man-pages/man2/mount.2.html) a file system it is always good practice to release what we don't use.
 To release the binding we use [unmount](http://man7.org/linux/man-pages/man2/umount.2.html).

 ```c
 umount("<mounted-folder>")
 ```

-We are going to [unmount](http://man7.org/linux/man-pages/man2/umount.2.html) just before our contained process exit:
+We are going to [unmount](http://man7.org/linux/man-pages/man2/umount.2.html) just before our contained process exits:

 ```c
   mount("proc", "/proc", "proc", 0, 0);